-Plus, the constant ringing of the doorbell can be pretty stressful for both cats and dogs.
+The constant ringing of the doorbell can be pretty stressful for both cats and dogs.
 Most of our pets are highly attuned to and affected by the sound of our doorbell ringing.
-They can often go bonkers at just one ring, let alone a series of rings in a short amount of time.
+They can often go bonkers at a single ring.
+Let alone a series of rings in a short amount of time.
 Set your pet up in a quiet back room with a radio or TV playing softly to drown out the noise.
 Noise generators like the ones found on mynoise.net can be soothing.
 This will help keep them safe and calm during the peak hours of trick or treating.

-Of course, most of us know that chocolate is toxic for dogs.
+Most of us know that chocolate is toxic for dogs.
 But candy, in general, can cause a lot of gastrointestinal distress to our pets.
-Even though they don’t exactly seek out candy, dogs, in particular, will eat pretty much anything that catches their noses.
+Dogs don’t exactly seek out candy, they will pretty much eat anything that catches their noses.
 Cats can also get into candy but are less likely.
 That’s why it’s best to keep your Halloween candy stash out of your pet’s reach.
 Don’t forget to check out our post on Halloween Candy Safety for more details.

 Practice decoration and costume safety

 Halloween is tons of fun for both children and adults, but it can be pretty confusing and a little scary for our pets.
-They don’t really understand what it is all about.
-Just think about what goes through the heads during Halloween.
-Why do their family members suddenly look so funny?
+They don’t understand what it is all about.
+Think about what goes through the heads during Halloween.
+Why do their family members look so funny?
 What are all these crazy loud decorations that go “BOO!” and make creepy music when people walk by them?
 And why do all these strange people keep ringing the doorbell???
 It’s no wonder that they need a little help staying safe during this spooky holiday.
 With these Halloween pet safety tips you and your pet will have a safe, fun time this Halloween.